To access your link for online tutoring, please click on the master link located on the top of the page.

 We understand that online tutoring means that parents have more responsibility to have their child prepared for class.
 However, online tutoring also means you have less responsibility in other areas, such as getting your child to his/her class and back home, getting your child dressed and ready to go to class (especially in the wintertime), lugging other siblings (who cannot stay home on their own) to the child's class, ensuring your child has his/her schoolwork packed for review by a tutor, finding a parking spot, and spending time in a waiting room for 45-60 minutes waiting for your child's class to finish.

-Failure to have your child prepared for class and situated in a quiet area will result in cancellation of the class with no make up class and no reimbursement of fees for that class.
+Please note that failure to have your child prepared for class and situated in a quiet area will result in cancellation of the class with no make up class and no reimbursement of fees for that class.
 Failure to prepare your child for class means that the tutors cannot adequately tutor and your child cannot adequately learn, leading to less than optimal results.

 "Failing to prepare is preparing to fail." - Benjamin Franklin